Kansas City Current: 2021–present

-Temwa Chawinga won the Golden Boot and NWSL MVP Award in her first season with the Current.
+Temwa Chawinga won the Golden Boot and NWSL MVP Award in both 2024 and 2025, becoming the first NWSL to accomplish the feat in consecutive seasons.

 CPKC Stadium held its first match between the Current and the Portland Thorns on March 16, 2024.
 Kansas City won the match 5–4 in front of a sell-out crowd.
 Rookie Alex Pfeiffer became NWSL's youngest goalscorer (16) in the match, and the overall goals tied a record for most in a single match in NWSL history.
 The team's offense was bolstered by newly-signed forward Temwa Chawinga, who became the first player in NWSL history to score 20 goals in a season, and would be awarded the NWSL Golden Boot.
 The Current finished the season scoring a league-record 57 goals, made by 18 different players, another NWSL record.
 They won two regular season trophies–the inaugural Summer Cup against NJ/NY Gotham FC and The Women's Cup against Atlético Madrid Femenino.
 The team lost in the semifinal round of the NWSL playoffs against the Orlando Pride.
 Chawinga was voted NWSL's Most Valuable Player.
 With their new purpose-built stadium, the Current became the first NWSL team to sell out every home match.

 In October 2025, after going undefeated in 17 consecutive matches and with two games remaining in the regular season, the Current broke the NWSL record for points in a regular season campaign.
 It had previously stood at 60, established by the Orlando Pride in 2024.
 At the end of the season, the Current set new season records for most wins (21), most points (65), and most clean sheets (16).
+In the first round of the NWSL playoffs, the top-seeded Current lost to 8-seed (and eventual NWSL Champion) Gotham FC 2–1 after extra time.
+Days after the playoff loss, Vlatko Andonovski relinquished his head coaching duties in order to solely become the team's full-time sporting director.
+Temwa Chawinga was named NWSL MVP for the second consecutive season, making her the first NWSL player to receive that award in two consecutive seasons.
+Prior to the 2026 NWSL season, the club hired Chris Armas as the club's next head coach.